elastisys/terms/terms-of-service.md

 </tbody>
 </table>

-\* With a basis in the Compliant Kubernetes public documentation located at <https://elastisys.io/compliantkubernetes/operator-manual/>, Elastisys supports the customer in finding, understanding and also performing the necessary steps to achieve platform-related administration.
+\* With a basis in the Welkin public documentation located at <https://elastisys.io/compliantkubernetes/operator-manual/>, Elastisys supports the customer in finding, understanding and also performing the necessary steps to achieve platform-related administration.

 ### Incident management